 So if somebody in your household has asthma, allergies, or any other condition that’s affected by indoor air quality, Miele canisters can be a major quality-of-life improvement.
 This Amazon reviewer writes that her son would have allergy attacks whenever he visited her house, but after she started using the Miele, he could stay as long as he wanted without any trouble.
 Jeffrey May, an indoor-air-quality consultant and former Asthma and Allergy Foundation of America board member, told us that he personally owns a Miele.
-Even if you don’t have severe reactions to airborne irritants, it’s a good idea to keep your indoor air fresh.
+Even if you don’t have severe reactions to airborne irritants, it’s a good idea to keep your indoor air fresh (evidence is building that small, airborne particles cause negative outcomes for health).
 Ultimately, some other vacuums match or nearly match the Miele models’ filtration, but we’re not aware of any that outperform it.

 The Miele canisters are among the quietest vacuums you can buy.
-We measured the Compact C2 Topaz, running with the power head attached and the brush roll spinning at the maximum suction setting, at just 66 C-weighted decibels.
+We measured the older Compact C2 Topaz—running with the power head attached and the brush roll spinning at the maximum suction setting—at just 66 dBC.
 That’s barely louder than an indoor speaking voice.
 With the brush roll turned off, it fell below 60 dBC.
 At either setting, it’s dramatically quieter than a typical vacuum, which operates in a dBC range from the upper 70s to the low 80s.
-The motor is also a slow starter, in that it gradually revs up to maximum power over a few seconds rather than turning on at full blast, so it’s not as jarring.
-You might be able to get away with vacuuming while somebody is sleeping nearby, something we can’t say for most other vacuums.
+The motor is also a slow starter, meaning that it gradually revs up to maximum power over a few seconds rather than turning on at full blast.
+It’s not as jarring.
+You might be able to get away with vacuuming while somebody is sleeping nearby, something we can’t say about many other vacuums.

-Everyday reliability is another upside to the Miele C2 and C3 series.
-In all likelihood, you won’t need to spend much time maintaining yours.
-The cleaning heads with brush rolls all use no-stretch geared belts, so their cleaning ability won’t fade over time.
+Everyday reliability is another upside to the Miele C2 and C3 canisters.
+They don’t need maintenance very often.
+Any of the cleaning heads made for carpets all use no-stretch geared belts to drive the brush rolls, so they maintain their spin speed and cleaning ability over time.
 They’re also not especially prone to clogs, because they have wide, straight intake paths.
-If they do clog (it can happen to any vacuum of any type), they come apart—with no tools—at all the major joints, so you can easily get into the cleaning head, the wand, or the hose with a poker to knock the obstructions loose.
+If they do clog (it can happen to any vacuum of any type), they come apart—with no tools—at all the major joints, so you can easily get into the cleaning head, the wand, or the hose to knock the obstructions loose.

 Cleaning performance is top-notch, too.
 The suction is strong in every model—strong enough that even the cleaning heads with air-powered, turbine-driven brush rolls seem to outperform many motor-driven vacuums.
 And the technicians we spoke with said that Miele models that do have electric cleaning heads may be the very best cleaners you can buy, period.

-The relative downsides: The C2 and C3 are bagged vacuums, as well as canister vacuums.
-But both features can be advantages, as well, depending on your perspective.
+The relative downsides: The C2 and C3 are bagged vacuums, as well as canister vacuums, neither of which are very popular in North America circa 2017.
+But both features can also be advantages, depending on your perspective.

 Bagged vacuums such as the C2 and C3 have recurring costs.
 You’ll need to pay for bags and filters every year (and remember to order them).
 In a post-Dyson world, where bags are optional and many filters are reusable, this additional responsibility seems like kind of a bummer.
 The cost will vary depending on how quickly you fill up the bags, but with average use and genuine parts, you’re looking at about $20 or $25 per year.
 If you have several long-haired pets, the bags fill up faster—that can be a dealbreaker, and in this case you might want to consider a bagless vacuum like our main pick (or a Dyson Ball, if you can find it for a discount).

 However, according to all of the independent technicians we spoke with, if you want a vacuum that will last for ages, bags are an asset.
 That’s because a bagged system prevents debris from building up within the vacuum itself.
 When you change the bag, you’re essentially starting with a fresh vacuum, as Denis Spindler, owner of Mr. Sweeper Sew & Vac, put it to us.
 Bagless vacuums, on the other hand, can end up slowly clogging over time as debris builds up in hard-to-clean parts of the cyclonic separators and otherwise just get really grimy.
-Today’s bag models don’t have the drawbacks that they did back in the day, either—they work at full suction right up until the bag is totally stuffed, just like bagless vacuums.
-Bags are also much easier to change without spilling a pile of dust and debris in your home, which is a big deal for people with asthma or allergies.
+Today’s bagged models don’t have the drawbacks that they did back in the day, either—they work at full suction right up until the bag is totally stuffed, just like bagless vacuums.
+Bags are also easy to discard without spilling a pile of dust and debris in your home, as you might accidentally do emptying a bagless vac.
+That’s a very big deal for people with asthma or allergies.

 Canister-style vacuums are unfamiliar to most upright-vac owners in the US and Canada.
-Using one can feel weird at first, since you’re pulling a little pod around behind you, with a long hose that can kind of get in the way.
-But you can get accustomed to it.
-And such models really do have a few advantages over uprights of comparable quality.
-Canister vacuums usually feel lighter to steer because most of the weight is on the ground, not in your hand.
+It can feel weird to use one at first, since you’re pulling a little pod around behind you, with a long hose connected to it.
+But most people seem to get accustomed to it after a couple of weeks.
+And canisters really do have a few advantages over uprights of comparable quality.
+Canisters usually feel lighter to steer because most of the weight is on the ground, not in your hand.
 Canister designs are easier to carry up stairs, too, because the heft is split.
 The Miele C2 and C3 in particular have auto-rewinding power cords, which most comparable uprights do not.
 Canister-style vacuums also tend to clog less often than uprights, and are easier to unclog as well.